In-depth reviews

 You'll find the Vivaro Electric's electric motor where the engine sits in the diesel version, while the batteries are accommodated under the cargo compartment floor, so load space is identical to the diesel's.
 The motor and batteries are the same as those in the Vauxhall Corsa Electric supermini and its Peugeot e-208 sister model, so total power output is 134bhp, which is enough for a motorway-friendly top speed of 84mph.

-As well as the choice of battery sizes mentioned above, you can pick from Prime, Pro and GS trim levels; the first gets steel wheels, black plastic bumpers, cruise control, automatic wipers and lights and rear parking sensors.
-Pro adds car-like luxuries such as alloy wheels, body-coloured bumpers, sat nav and an alarm, while the GS spec models get a sporty bodykit, black 18-inch alloy wheels and even more kit.
-Prime and GS models are also available in five-seater Doublecab form, while the Pro is panel van only.
+As well as the choice of battery sizes mentioned above, you can pick from Prime, Pro and GS trim levels; the first gets steel wheels, black plastic bumpers, cruise control, heated wing mirrors, rear parking sensors and a seven-inch touchscreen with Apple CarPlay and Android Auto support.
+Pro adds car-like luxuries such as a reversing camera, body-coloured bumpers, sat nav, automatic windscreen wipers and an alarm, while the GS spec models get a sporty bodykit, black 18-inch alloy wheels and extra kit like keyless entry and climate control.

 Sit inside and you'll see the Vivaro Electric is near-identical to the Vivaro diesel, although in place of the rev counter there's an energy gauge for the battery, while the gearlever has been replaced by a drive selector for switching between Eco, Normal and Power driving modes.
 Space up front isn't quite as generous as in some rivals, but it's far from being a tight squeeze.
 The glovebox is on the small side, but there's dash-top storage and the twin-passenger seat base flips up to reveal more storage underneath.

-Like all electric vans, the Vivaro Electric's relatively high purchase price has to be set against the significant running-costs savings to be made compared to a diesel van.
-Servicing costs should be lower, too, plus the Vivaro Electric is exempt from road tax (VED) and the London Congestion Charge.
+Like all electric vans, the Vivaro Electric's relatively high purchase price has to be set against the significant running-cost savings to be made compared to a diesel van.
+Servicing costs should be lower, too, plus the Vivaro Electric is exempt from road tax (VED) and the London Congestion Charge until April 2025 and December 2025 respectively.
+Being a fully electric large van, the Vauxhall is eligible for the plug-in van grant of up to £5,000, too.

 City centres are where electric vans like this are at their best; while they're perfectly capable of taking to the motorway, sustained running at 60 to 70mph, especially with a full cargo bay, will see the potential range drop significantly, so this is not really a vehicle for regular long-distance runs.